giorgosmarinos/K-medoids-for-Censored-data-public/README.md

 #### To reproduce the experiments that are described in the paper you need to:

 * Specify the parameters of the KMedoids_version_6 and fit functions inside the run_k_medoids.py and then execute the script:
-  * data: *your data
+  * data: *your data*
-  * n_clusters: *number of desired clusters
+  * n_clusters: *number of desired clusters*
-  * diarkeia: *Define the time column, which would be different for various datasets (and certainly needs to be specified)
+  * diarkeia: *Define the time column, which would be different for various datasets (and certainly needs to be specified)*
-  * gegonota: *Define the binary event column
+  * gegonota: *Define the binary event column*
   * dist_func: *Distance function which is used to calculate the differencies between probability distributions.
-So far, for that parameter there is only one option which is Jensen Shanon distance
+So far, for that parameter there is only one option which is Jensen Shanon distance*
   * dist_func_2: *Distance function which is used to calculate the differencies between features in the dataset.
-Currently standardized euclidean distance it is used.
+Currently standardized euclidean distance it is used*
   * min_n_obs: *Define the minimun number of clusters you would like to obtain for each cluster.
-This parameter is useful to avoid return cluster that has no observations.
+This parameter is useful to avoid return cluster that has no observations*
+  * X: *Survival probabilities of each subject in the dataset.
+You can use the survival_probabilities_Cox_PH() in order to compute the survival probabilities of your dataset*

 #### However, the repository is currently under development.